-In 2008, a group of early childhood educators attending the World Forum for Early Childhood Care and Education were discussing the obstacles that keep many children from experiencing the simple (and fun) act of playing in mud: lack of access to extra clothes that can get dirty; proper cleaning supplies and water; dry, sandy land not conducive to mud-making; and even cultural barriers related to cleanliness.
+In 2008, the idea for International Mud Day was born.
+Then, a group of early childhood educators attending the World Forum for Early Childhood Care and Education were discussing the obstacles that keep many children from experiencing the simple (and fun) act of playing in mud: lack of access to extra clothes that can get dirty; proper cleaning supplies and water; dry, sandy land not conducive to mud-making; and even cultural barriers related to cleanliness.

 LISTEN: “International Mud Day: A Messy Celebration of the Earth”

 One of those educators was Gillian McAuliffe.
 When she returned to her school in Perth, Australia, she shared the problem with a group of her students.
 They decided to raise money to buy extra play clothes for kids in an orphanage in Nepal so that they could all play in the mud “together.”